Air Quality

 Air pollution occurs when air has become contaminated with chemicals or substances not normally associated with the natural composition of the air for that particular area.

-- AQMA 5 – The A5 at Oak Farm, Hatherton
+• AQMA 5 – The A5 at Oak Farm, Hatherton

-The Council's Air Quality Action Plan 2008, sets out the measures being used to tackle pollution in the area.
-This is in the process of being updated to reflect the changes and updates in monitoring and the number of AQMA's currently within our district which has reduced in recent years due to improvements in the air quality in those areas.
+The Action Plan is in the process of being updated to reflect the changes and updates in monitoring over the district along with the number of AQMA's currently within our district which has reduced in recent years due to improvements in the air quality in those areas.

 We monitor pollution levels and compare them to limits set by the government and produce reports for DEFRA each year: